-NOTE In some cases, applying the update to one server will only be allowed if another server is updated at the same time.
-In these cases, you will be prompted to include the relevant servers in the selection to be updated.

-- Click Next.
+- NOTE In some cases, applying the update to one server will only be allowed if another server is updated at the same time.
+In these cases, you will be prompted to include the relevant servers in the selection to be updated. - 8.
+Click Next.
 The update application "preparing" phase begins.
 If there are pre-action items to be executed, they will appear on the screen and must be completed to continue to the update application "applying update" process.
 Perform these action items. - 9.
 Once all pre-action items are completed, the update application process will resume.
 If there were no preaction items, the update application process will automatically continue. - 10.
 The "Applying Updates" screen appears, displaying an update application process progress bar for each server. - 11.
 After the update application is complete, post-action items will appear on screen.
 Perform these action items.
-You can decide to perform these action items at a later stage. - NOTE If there are no pre- or post-action items, the wizard will automatically move from through the "Preparing", "Pre Action Items", "Apply update", and "Post Action Items" screens.
+You can decide to perform these action items at a later stage.